"To Entertain, Inspire & Change Lives Through Musical Excellence"

 About the Dallas Symphony Orchestra:

-The Dallas Symphony Orchestra, under the leadership of Music Director Jaap van Zweden, is the largest performing arts organization in the Southwest United States and committed to inspiring the broadest possible audience with distinctive classical programs, inventive pops concerts and innovative multi-media presentations.
+The Dallas Symphony Orchestra is the largest performing arts organization in the Southwest United States and committed to inspiring the broadest possible audience with distinctive classical programs, inventive pops concerts and innovative multi-media presentations.

 The Dallas Symphony Orchestra traces its origins back to a concert given by a group of forty musicians in 1900 with conductor Hans Kreissig.
 German born Kreissig studied composition and conducting with Arthur Sullivan in London and was accompanist to the English cornet player Jules Levy.
 He left for the States in 1883, as part of a touring opera company and settled in Dallas one year later, where he made a living teaching piano and organ as well as directing church choirs.
 This was a period of huge growth in the city which profited from being a railroad hub for transportation from East to West.
 From a small agricultural community, the city grew in numbers and financial standing, bringing with it a more affluent population and an interest in the arts.

 The orchestra, like the city, evolved in both size and stature until it was in a position to appoint the eminent Hungarian conductor and composer Antal Doráti as its Music Director in 1945.
 Doráti transformed the ensemble into a fully professional orchestra that won national attention through a series of RCA recordings, expanded repertoire, more concerts and several national network radio broadcasts.
 It was also under Doráti that the Dallas Symphony Orchestra recorded Liszt’s Piano Concerto No. 1 with Arthur Rubinstein and Bartók’s Violin Concerto No. 2 with Yehudi Menuhin (both on RCA) and gave the North American premiere of Bartók’s Duke Bluebeard’s Castle in concert in 1949.